and Wyoming Criminal

-Depending on the degree of the crime (nature of injury, whether a weapon was used), a domestic violence charge can range from a misdemeanor to a felony and has consequences that stem beyond just a criminal charge.
-In addition to the inability to own a firearm, those charged with domestic violence may be barred from their home and unable to see their children.
+Depending on the degree of the crime (nature of injury, whether a weapon was used), a domestic violence charge can range from a misdemeanor to a felony and can have consequences that go well beyond just a criminal charge.
+In addition to the inability to own a firearm, those charged with domestic violence may be barred from their home and be unable to see their children.

 To make matters worse, it can be extremely easy to be charged with domestic violence.
 While it depends on the jurisdiction, in almost every case when the police are called on a domestic disturbance, someone is going to jail.